rd2/tbd/pages/basics.md

 A few of the above deserve explanation.

-A shared edge between 2 parallel, aligned surfaces is tagged as a (mild)__transition__.
+A shared edge between 2 parallel, aligned surfaces is tagged as a (mild) __transition__.
 In every default _psi_ set, _transition_ edges have a value of 0 W/K per meter, i.e. no _derating_ takes place.
 OpenStudio models can hold many such _flat_ edges, which usually do not constitute _major_ thermal bridges.
 For instance when they delineate plenum walls from those of the occupied space (above or below).
 In other cases, they're simply artefacts of third-party software that generated the OpenStudio geometry (e.g. tessellation).
 Whenever TBD can't easily label an edge, it relies on _transition_ as a fallback.

-Some _flat_ edges should not be labelled as _transitions_, like expansion __joints__ (or roof curbs).
-They should be considered as major thermal bridges, yet TBD is unable to distinguish between _transitions_ and _joints_ from OpenStudio geometry alone.
+Some _flat_ edges should not be labelled as _transitions_, like expansion __joints__ (or roof curbs) - they should be considered as major thermal bridges.
+Yet TBD is unable to distinguish between _transitions_ and _joints_ from OpenStudio geometry alone.
 The _TBD customization_ section shows users how to reset auto-labelled _transition_ edges into _joints_ when needed.

 When the angle between 2 exposed surfaces exceeds 45° around an edge, TBD tags it either as a __corner__ or a __parapet__ (depending on the situation).

-When an exposed surface holds an edge that isn't shared by another exposed surface, it's either a sign of geometric inconsistency (it happens), or that the building shares a demising (or __party__) partition with a neighbouring building - yet TBD expects a connected adiabatic wall (otherwise, it resorts to a _transition_ fallback).
+When an exposed surface holds an edge that isn't shared by another exposed surface, it's either a sign of geometric inconsistency (it happens), or that the building shares a demising (or __party__) partition with a neighbouring building.
+If the edge links an adiabatic surface, it tags the edge as a _party_ thermal bridge - otherwise it resorts to a _transition_ fallback.

-What happens when an edge might be tagged with more than one label?
+What happens when an edge can be tagged with more than one label?
 For instance when an edge is shared between wall, door (sill), floor and balcony?
 TBD ultimately labels the edge according to the _psi_ value that represents the greatest heat loss.
-So if the _fenestration_ and _rimjoist_ _psi_ values are 0.5 W/K per meter, yet the _balcony psi_ value is 0.8 W/K per meter, then the edge is tagged as a _balcony_ thermal bridge.
+So if the _fenestration_ and _rimjoist psi_ values are 0.5 W/K per meter, yet the _balcony psi_ value is 0.8 W/K per meter, then the edge is tagged as a _balcony_ thermal bridge.

 Such TBD rules are described in finer detail in the source code itself, which is publicly accessible and well documented: check for Ruby (.rb) files under the /lib folder of the TBD GitHub repository.